Hashddev/PwMngr/README.txt

 This will be used to sign-in to your password manager.
 This is a very amateur build, but will be improved in the future.
 Please make sure to check out the credits as the Main idea was not entirely mine.
+Run pwmngr.py after inputing your MD5 Hashed userName and passWord and in the sign-in use your unhashed userName and passWord.